sebastianconcept/poly/README.md

     sudo npm install -g amber-cli

-Now you have the [Amber Smalltalk](http://amber-lang.net/) *command line interface* and you can start new projects like this:
+Once you have the [Amber Smalltalk](http://amber-lang.net/) *command line interface* you can start your new Amber projects with this:

     mkdir myapp
     cd myapp